On the Beach (1959 film): Production

 Frank Chacksfield's orchestral performance of the love theme from On the Beach was released as a single in 1960, reaching #47 on the Billboard Hot 100 chart.

 Differences between the novel and film

 Nevil Shute was displeased with the final cut of the film, feeling that too many changes had been made at the expense of the story's integrity.
-After initial collaboration with Kramer, it was obvious that Shute's concerns were not being addressed; subsequently, he provided minimal assistance to the production.
-Gregory Peck agreed with Shute but, in the end, producer/director Stanley Kramer's ideas won out.
-Shute felt that Captain Towers and Moira having a love affair ruined a central element of the novel, that is, Towers' fidelity to his long-dead American wife.
+After initial collaboration with producer/director Stanley Kramer, it was obvious that Shute's concerns were not being addressed; subsequently, he provided minimal assistance to the production.
+Gregory Peck agreed with Shute but, in the end, Kramer's ideas won out.
+Shute felt that Captain Towers and Davidson having a love affair ruined a central element of the novel, that is, Towers' fidelity to his long-dead American wife.